oldfrenchtexts/L-aiguillon-d-amour-divine/_texts/Folio 2R.md

 # Footnotes:

-<sup id="fn1">*</sup>In his Dictionary of the Old French Language, Frédéric Godefroy defines the term "maise" as a substantive meaning a misdead "mauvaise action."
+[^1]: In his Dictionary of the Old French Language, Frédéric Godefroy defines the term "maise" as a substantive meaning a misdead "mauvaise action."
 However, in this case, as the term is being used adjectivaly it may simply be a mispelling or contraction of the plural feminine adjective "mauvaises."